-Exclusive: NYPD widow says ‘In Vitro’ baby made her believe in God
+Widow of slain NYPD detective says in vitro baby made her believe in God

 Doctors at the hospital were able to honor her request.

-Nearly two years later, in October 2016, Pei Xia Chen started the painful procedures associated with In Vitro Fertilization.
+Nearly two years later, in October 2016, Pei Xia Chen started the painful procedures associated with in vitro fertilization.

 She received daily shots for two months.